0330 822 0505

 Term length

-If you are looking to lower your repayments to make the loan more affordable, you could consider extending the mortgage term.
-Commonly, they are taken out on a 25 year basis, but some lenders are happy to extend the term up to 40 years.
+If you want to lower your repayments and make the loan more affordable, consider extending the mortgage term.
+Mortgages are typically taken out over 25 years, but some lenders are happy to extend the term up to 40 years.

 Mortgage type

 Mortgage types affect monthly repayments due to the differing ways interest rates are determined.
-A prime example would be an interest only mortgage where you only have to repay the interest on the loan during the term.
+A prime example is an interest-only mortgage, in which you only have to repay the interest on the loan during the term.
 That means your repayments are lower, but a separate repayment vehicle will still be needed to cover the payment back to the lender of the original capital amount.

-Tracker mortgages move in line with a base rate outlined in your mortgage agreement.
-Commonly, the base rate is either LIBOR or the Bank of England rate.
-A mortgage provider will add a set amount of interest on top which they then charge you.
+Tracker mortgages move in line with the base rate outlined in your mortgage agreement.
+Commonly, the base rate is the Bank of England rate.
+A mortgage provider will add a set amount of interest on top, which they will then charge you.
 Whenever the base rate changes, so will your repayments.

 Get matched with a broker specialising in low mortgages today